 A washing machine is one of the most expensive appliances to fix.
 To save money on washing machine repair services:

 - Check your own hoses occasionally.
 Replacing worn hoses can prevent costly maintenance calls in the future.

 - Ask about discounts.
 Some appliance repair companies may give you a small courtesy discount, such as $20 off any repair job, if you're a senior, active-duty military serviceperson, military veteran, first-time customer, or repeat customer.

 - Fix multiple appliances at once.
-It's also more cost effective if you have bundle multiple appliance repairs into one service call.
+It's also more cost-effective if you bundle multiple appliance repairs into one service call.
 For example, the average cost to repair a dryer is $170.
 If you've had the unfortunate luck to have your washer and dryer break at the same time, at least you'll be able to get a lower price for repairing both at the same time.

 Whether your washing machine isn't draining properly, or you suspect there's something wrong with the motor, an appliance service company can help diagnose and fix the problem.
 To get started, find a washing machine repair specialist on Thumbtack.